 A young Harold ‘Spitz’ Spitznagel launched his architectural practice in 1930 with $20 in working capital and a $15-a-month office.
 Those were the days when one’s word was a bond, and a handshake was as good as a contract.

 His first meaningful project, a new $425,000 City Hall in Sioux Falls, was hailed as a, “masterpiece of beauty and utility” by the local newspaper.
-Many projects followed through the 1930s and 1940s: a resort hotel, movie theater, numerous churches, a radio station, apartment building, department store, country club, and many award-winning homes.
+Many projects followed through the 1930’s and 40’s: a resort hotel, movie theater, numerous churches, a radio station, apartment building, department store, country club, and many award-winning homes.
 As time went on, Spitz earned special recognition for his art and architecture in religious facilities.